 I write this to help break those patterns I attributed to Denise’s life, to help break the horror of her abusive upbringing and to ensure that people who allowed this person’s soul to be broken so early in life will know what it did.

 It’s the black sheep syndrome.
 I know about it because I was, and still am, the black sheep of many members of my own family.
 It’s the labeling of family members that leaves no room for that person to grow.
+I extricated myself from that but not Denise.

 Denise passed away on Monday, 10/23, at about noon, exactly one week ago.
 She lived with her grandmother who thought she had been “asleep” too long, when late in the afternoon she was found her in her bedroom, cold and dead.